Report Exposing Trans Mountain Pipeline Risks Is Fatally Flawed

 For non-locals reading this, the Salish Sea includes "the Strait of Juan de Fuca, Strait of Georgia, and Puget Sound, and all their connecting channels and adjoining waters, and the waters around and between the San Juan Islands in Washington State and the Gulf Islands in British Columbia."

 The argument has gone that increasing the number of tankers would increase the number of collisions with marine mammals, and this could result in the extirpation of the SRKW.
-It is important to note, however, that while J-32 was apparently killed by a collision, the collision was not in a tanker sea lane.
-Rather, J-32 was found near Sechelt, well north of any tanker routes.
+It is important to note, however, that while J-34 was apparently killed by a collision, the collision was not in a tanker sea lane.
+Rather, J-34 was found near Sechelt, well north of any tanker routes.

 Kayaker photographing an orca whale, Johnstone Strait, British Columbia, Canada (Photo: Joel Rogers via Getty Images)

-Note: CORRECTION: An earlier version of this blog referred to an orca that died as J-32.
-It was designated J-34.